You can join WAF once you are at stage 2 of the adoption assessment.

 In some areas adopters have got together via WAF to form their own coffee morning groups with the tots.

-Yes please, the groups are open to adoptive parents from matching onwards, only.
-Prospective adopters, approved at stage 2, are invited to join our Prospective Adopters' Group.
+Yes please, the local parent support groups are open to adoptive parents from matching onwards, only.
+Prospective adopters, from stage 2, are invited to join our Prospective Adopters' Group.